A Norwegian menu served in a winter wonderland, because the bold never bothered me anyway

 “What is that amazing smell?
 Chocolate!”

 I stewed and stewed and stewed over what dessert to make for Frozen.
-I was very tempted to bake a cake but I am planning cakes for many other Disney Dinners, so I settled on an ice cream sundae.
 I decided on homemade hot fudge because some desserts are worth melting for!
-I topped the sundae with amaretto whipped cream and slivered almonds as an homage to the tremendously popular almond cake of Norway.
-I found Ice Queen sprinkles and even piped a white chocolate snowflake to give the sundae an extra dose of Disney magic.
+I topped the sundae with amaretto whipped cream and slivered almonds as an homage to the tremendously popular almond cake of Norway plus Ice Queen sprinkles.
+The dessert is finished with a white chocolate snowflake to give the sundae an extra dose of Disney magic.
 Get the recipe here.